 We’re almost at the end of January and so far my New Year’s resolution to play more games is going to plan.
-I’ve completed The Last Guardian after receiving it as a present from my other-half; I’m almost through Year Walk and just need to find a spare 20 minutes to make it to the end; and I’ve watched my stepson play so much Minecraft on the weekends that I now can’t bear to look at another block.
+I’ve completed The Last Guardian, I’m almost through Year Walk and I’ve watched my stepson play so much Minecraft on the weekends that I now can’t bear to look at another block.

 It’s unusual for both Pete and I to arrive home at the same time during the week and our evenings usually consist of one of us getting the chores done while the other has to work late.
 So when we do, it’s kind of a big deal: we giggle excitedly like children at Christmas as we walk through the door because it means we might be able to fit in a couple of hours of gaming together.
 Monday was one such night and after pondering over what to play, we decided that something old-school was in order and started Day of the Tentacle Remastered (sorry Firewatch and Oxenfree, you’ll have to wait).